rcamacho89/AWS/Route53/README.md

-# Create or delete a record on Route53
+# Create, update or delete a record on Route53

-This is a simple script which will create or delete a record on Route 53 using Shell Script and AWS CLI.
+This is a simple script which will create, update or delete a record on Route 53 using Shell Script and AWS CLI.

 # Before exec